dylcorman/snake-game/README.md

 4. Eat food to increase the snake's length and score points
 5. Avoid hitting walls or the snake's body
 6. Keep the timer from running out by collecting +'s.
-7. Get the highest score possible without colliding with anything!
+7. Get the highest score possible without colliding with anything or running out of time!

 Future Implementations (if given enough time)